Lubbock Christian University

 Release of student record information is generally not done at Lubbock Christian University without the expressed written consent of the student.
 There are, however, some exceptions, including, but not limited to the release of directory information.

 For example, directory information includes the following, and may be released without the student’s consent: name, local address, home address, email address, telephone number, college of enrollment, major, campus attended, status (including current enrollment, dates of attendance, full-time/part-time, withdrawn), honors received (e.g., Dean’s List recognition), participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 Please note you have the right to withhold the release of directory information.
-To do so, you must complete a “Request for Non-Disclosure of Directory Information” form, which is available in the Registrar’s Office.
+To do so, you must select the "Data Block Indicator" on the Student Information form located in the Student Portal.

 Please note two important details regarding placing a “No Release” on your record:

 1. The university receives many inquiries for directory information from a variety of sources outside the institution, including friends, parents, relatives, prospective employers, the news media and honor societies.
-Having a “No Release” on your record will preclude release of such information, even to those people.
+Checking the Data Block Indicator option on the Student Information Form located on the Student Portal will preclude release of such information, even to those people.
+For more information please see Public Notification of Directory Information.

-2. A “No Release” applies to all elements of directory information on your record.
-Lubbock Christian University does not apply a “No Release” differentially to the various directory information data elements.
+2. The "Data Block Indicator" applies to all elements of directory information on your record.
+Lubbock Christian University does not apply the Data Block differentially to the various directory information data elements.
 A copy of the Act, more details about your rights, and any university policies related to the Act are available from the Registrar's Office.

 FERPA establishes a variety of exceptions under which the university may release information.